By Mehmet Musa

-With an array of different personality types filling office desks around Australia, it is only natural that from time to time workplaces experience conflict.
-As a business owner or manager however, it is your role to manage conflict within the workplace to minimise disruption and promote a ‘healthy and safe’ work environment.
+With an array of different personality types filling office desks, cash registers and drivers’ seats around Australia, it’s only natural that from time-to-time workplaces experience conflict.
+As a business owner or manager, however, it’s your role to manage conflict within the workplace to minimise disruption and promote a safe working environment.

 - What do I know (the facts)?